JonathanSilver/acm-scl/notes/primitive roots.md

     // p must have a primitive root g
     T g = primitive_root(p);
     // since a!=0 (mod p),
-    // there must exist m
+    // there exists exactly one solution for m
     // such that g^m=a (mod p)
     T m = BSGS(g, a, p);
     // solve for y such that yn=m (mod p-1)